-It’s National Nutrition Week this October 11-17 and we’re excited to be part of the Nutrition Australia led “Try For 5” challenge of eating 5 serves of vegetables each day.
-We’ll be active on Twitter letting people know how team members are doing and of course promoting the many benefits of eating more vegetables.
-You can sign yourself up for the challenge here and if you’re on Twitter, let people know how you are going by including #TryFor5 in your tweets.
+It’s National Nutrition Week this October 11-17, and we’re excited to be part of the Nutrition Australia led “Try For 5” challenge of eating 5 serves of vegetables each day.
+We’ll be active on Twitter, letting people know how team members are doing and, of course, promoting the many benefits of eating more vegetables.
+You can sign yourself up for the challenge, and, if you’re on Twitter, let people know how you’re going by including #TryFor5 in your tweets.

 Australians are not doing so well in the vegetable eating department with only 6.8% of us eating the recommended amount each day.
-That’s why the Try For 5 challenge is a great way to kick start eating more of them.
+That’s why the Try For 5 challenge is a great way to kick start your daily dose of greens!

 So what does science say about the health benefits of eating more vegetables and fruit?
 Well, a recent major scientific review has shown they could add years to your life together with better health.